Supporting special guardians in policy and practice: capturing voices for change

 Aims

-The overall objective of the project was to co-produce a documentary film for education and training purposes for family justice practitioners, children’s social workers and prospective special guardians in partnership with leading kinship charity, Grandparents Plus and children’s charity CoramBAAF.
+The overall objective of the project was to co-produce two documentary films for education and training purposes for family justice practitioners, children’s social workers, prospective special guardians and policy makers in partnership with leading kinship charity, Kinship and children’s charity CoramBAAF.

 Methods

-Individual interviews were filmed with a small number of special guardians and senior professionals.
+Individual interviews were filmed with a small number of special guardians and sector leaders.

-A documentary film - The First Day of Forever: Becoming a Special Guardian - has been made and is available on YouTube.
+The first documentary film The First Day of Forever: Becoming a Special Guardian - captures the experiences and views of special guardians, tracing their journeys through the family justice system, and was available on YouTube in July 2020.

 Research Team